 I am 40-something trans woman; known I’m trans since my 20s, not “always” as some have.

-Quick math there puts my trans history to approaching a quarter of a century, and after the lengthy trip up the river “De-nile” and even lengthier trip to land of “Idon’wannaorcant”, for the past several years I’ve been navigating Finnish health care system to get into a position where I can legally & socially transition.
+Quick math there puts my trans history to a ballpark of a quarter of a century, and after the lengthy trip up the river “De-nile” and even lengthier trip to land of “Idon’wannaorcant”, I eventually transitioned few years ago.

-Once upon a time, maybe… 2008 or so I came across a site called MHB, where I found wise people like Grace and Trish to guide, advise and support me on my path here.
-As MHB died last year to a technical glitch, we’ve now pushing the tradition on and hopefully returning the favor – offering support and guidance to those might need it… or just hang out with likeminded people.
+Once upon a time, maybe… 2008 or so I came across a site and a message board called MHB, where I found wise people like Grace and Trish to guide, advise and support me on my path here.
+As MHB died last year to a technical glitch, we’re now pushing the tradition on and hopefully returning the favor – offering support and guidance to those might need it… or just hang out with likeminded people.